dawidcieszynski/IoTLabs-pl-ESPHome-Components/README.md

 ```

 `mode` parameter is optional and allows to filter received packets by mode.
 It can be set to `T1` or `C1`.
 If not set, all packets will be processed.
 `key` parameter is optional and allows to decrypt packets using AES-128-CBC encryption.
-It should be provided as hexadecimal string.
+It should be provided as hexadecimal or ASCII encoded string.
 If not set, packets will be processed as unencrypted.

 Component provides `on_telegram` trigger that can be used to send data to a remote server or process it in any other way.
 It can be used to send data to MQTT broker, HTTP server, or any other service. `meter` variable is available in the following lambdas.
 Additionally, `wmbus_meter.send_telegram_with_mqtt` action can be used to send JSON-encoded meter data to MQTT broker.
 It requires `mqtt` component to be configured in ESPHome.